why social engineering attacks are more effective than malware

 • Reuse proven scripts

-• Adapt messages quickly
+• Adapt messaging rapidly

 • Target many victims simultaneously